 TikTok is a revolutionary platform.
 With its short mobile-video format, it reformed the way people consume content.
 It affected how business and influential people connect with their audiences and create their brand image, especially among the younger demographics.

 A link to your website in a bio of an established TikTok profile can bring massive amounts of users, all of which have some kind of interest in your brand and what you do.
+However, this feature is only limited to accounts with a minimum of 1K followers.
+So, if you're wondering how to put a link in your TikTok bio, make sure your account follows this criteria.

 Medium calls itself “The YouTube of Writing”, and it’s not far from the truth.
 A combination of blog host and social media platform, Medium has a constantly growing paying subscriber base.